Creating the Adaptable HORSE

 Many people ride with a goal-oriented perspective.
 They fixate on the show, trail ride, working cattle, competitive trail, etc.

-I like to see horses that are universal.
+I like to help horses become adaptable.
 A roping horse should be able to clamber over or even jump a small obstacle or fence when presented to him.
 A jumping horse should not have a meltdown and become impossible to "deal with" if he is passing an arena full of cows.
-He may want to stop, look, smell, and consider the cows for a moment or two, but then ideally should be able to continue on with his ride with no leftover tension or stress from his encounter with the cows.
+He may want to stop, look, smell, and consider the cows for a moment or two, but should be able to continue the ride without tension or stress from his encounter with the cows.